Z-Js-Framework/create-z-project/app/README.md

 npm run dev
 ```

-What other thing do you think we can add to **create-z-app** ? or anything, otherwise have fun!
+What other thing do you think we can add to **create-z-project** ? or anything, otherwise have fun!

 ## 😇 Want to contribute?